pmiloslavsky/demo/PROGRAMMING_REFERENCE.md

 ## 5.4.
 Profiling
 * with perf: https://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html
 * with valgrind: https://developer.mantidproject.org/ProfilingWithValgrind.html
+### 5.4.1.
+Sample session:
+* start your process doing a heavy loop of what you are interested in
+* sudo perf record -F 999 -g -p 2277501 --call-graph dwarf    (creates perf.data file)
+* sudo perf report
 ## 5.5.
 What is the process doing?
 * lsof
 * pmap